andgordy/shake-it/README.md

 shake-it
 ========

 A simple method based on recursion, that shakes a chosen object with controllable amplitude.
-You input an initial distance on which an object is moved and a time you want each animation to last.
+You input an initial distance of the movement and time you want each movement to last.

 Notes:
 - distance must be a multiple of 5